JoinCODED/WS-Dart-M7-Functions/01_functions/03_return_values.md

 }
 ```

-The function we created does one thing, prints a statement, but we also can create functions that returns a value.
+The function we created does one thing, prints a statement, but we also can create functions that return a value.

-Let's modify our function to return the string instead of printing it so we can do other things with this string.
+Let's modify our function to return the string instead of printing it.

-Right now, we have the `void` keyword in front of our function name, which means that this function does not return anything, so let's change it to `String` because we will return a string!
+Right now, we have the `void` keyword just before our function name, which means that this function does not return anything.
+Let's change it to `String` because we will make it return a string!

 ```dart
 void main() {